Fractional Brauer configuration algebras II: covering theory: Preliminaries

 Throughout this paper, we fix $k$ to be a field and $G$ an infinite cyclic group generated by $g$.
-Let first recall the definition of fractional Brauer configuration and fractional Brauer configuration category.
+We write a path $p$ in a quiver from right to left and denote by $s(p)$ and $t(p)$ the source and the terminal of $p$, respectively.
+Let us first recall the definition of fractional Brauer configuration and fractional Brauer configuration category.